ABC Young Performers Awards: Format

+Pre-2026

 The structure of the competition also underwent numerous changes.
 Initially, there were six state-based competitions, with no overall winner.
 In 1949, the six state winners competed for the Commonwealth final for the first time.
 In 1950, singers and instrumentalists were separated.
-In 1968 a Preliminary Recital stage was introduced and the instrumental categories were divided into Keyboard and Other.
+In 1968 a preliminary recital stage was introduced, and the instrumental categories were divided into Keyboard and Other.
 In 1978, four categories were introduced: Vocal, Orchestral Strings, Keyboard, and Other Instrumental.

-In 1981 came an award for the most outstanding competitor, their prize including concerts with ABC orchestras.
-In 1986 the State finals were converted to four category finals.
+In 1981, an award for most outstanding competitor was introduced, with the prize including performances with ABC orchestras.
+In 1986, the state finals were replaced by four category finals.

-In 2002 the vocal division of the competition was disbanded and the award transferred over to the Australian Singing Competition.
+In 2002, the vocal division of the competition was discontinued and the award was transferred to the Australian Singing Competition.

-From 2013 until 2015, all entrants were exposed to Preliminary Auditions which were held in each state, from which 12 finalists were chosen by the judges irrespective of their instrument.
-All 12 finalists played in a Recital round; six were chosen to proceed to the Chamber Music round; and three contested the Concerto round.
-One of these three was chosen as the ABC Symphony Australia Young Performer of the Year.
-The chamber and concerto rounds are hosted each year by a different state orchestra of Australia, 2013's awards will be hosted by the Melbourne Symphony Orchestra.
+From 2013 until 2015, preliminary auditions were held in each state, from which 12 finalists were selected irrespective of their instrument.
+The 12 finalists performed in a recital round, after which six advanced to a chamber music round, and three contested the concerto round.
+One of the three concerto finalists was chosen as the ABC Symphony Australia Young Performer of the Year.
+The chamber and concerto rounds were hosted by a different Australian state orchestra each year.

-From 2017, preliminary auditions are by digital video submission from which 12 Semi Finalists are chosen by the judges, irrespective of their instrument or location.
-All 12 Semi Finalists play in a series of competitive public recitals from which three Finalists are chosen to proceed to the Finals.
-One of the Finalists is chosen as the overall winner and is named the Young Performer of the Year.

-The awards are broadcast on ABC Classic FM.
+From 2017, preliminary auditions were conducted by digital video submission, from which 12 semifinalists were selected irrespective of their instrument or location.
+The semifinalists performed in a series of public recitals from which three finalists were selected.
+One finalist was named the Young Performer of the Year.
+The awards were broadcast on ABC Classic.

 In 2018, the recital round was held at City Recital Hall in Sydney, and the final concerto round was held at the Sydney Opera House with the Sydney Symphony Orchestra.
-The winner of the 2018 competition was the violinist Emily Sun.
+The 2018 competition was won by violinist Emily Sun.

 The 2020 Awards were cancelled due to COVID-19 lockdowns across Australia.
-The rescheduled Awards were disrupted in 2021 and the decision was made to hold the YPA entirely online with digital entries and pre-recorded Semi-Finals and Finals stages.
-The winner of the 2021/22 Awards was flautist Eliza Shephard.
+The rescheduled competition was further disrupted in 2021, and was subsequently held entirely online, with digital entries and pre-recorded semifinal and final rounds.
+Flautist Eliza Shephard won the 2021-22 competition.

+Current format

+In 2026, the competition returned to the ABC, and adopted a three-round format.
+The adjudication panel is chaired by harpist Marshall McGuire.
+The first round consisted of a video audition of up to 40 minutes, from which 12 semifinalists were selected.
+Entrants were required to perform an unaccompanied work or movement, a concerto movement, and a contrasting work, with at least one item by an Australian composer.

+In August 2026, the 12 semifinalists will each present a live recital program of 45 to 60 minutes, at either Eugene Goossens Hall in Sydney, or Iwaki Auditorium in Melbourne.
+Three finalists will then be selected.
+In the Grand Final, each finalist will perform a concerto with the Sydney Symphony Orchestra, chosen from two works proposed by the finalist at the time of application.
+One finalist will be named ABC Young Performer of the Year.

+Prizes

+In 2026, the competition prizes are as follows: